danielheth/certificate-authority/README.md

 Place both the ca.key and ca.crt file within the c:\CA directory on your Drupal server.
 Then copy the certauth.info and certauth.module files into your htdocs\modules\certauth\   directory.
 Log into Drupal and enable this module.

 ## Testing
 Browse to http(s)://[your drupal server]/certauth/form and fill out the form and hit submit.
-You'll receive a link to the completed
+You'll receive a link to the completed zip bundle which contains your new certificate, the related key and the CA public certificate.